For any business, it is important to manage its assets on a priority basis, rather than managing any other thing.

 You can scan these tags/labels with handheld readers and mobile phones, to get the information in real-time.

-Scanning of the asset tag given give you various information like –
+Asset Tags or Scanning devices gives you various information like -

 - Asset's Manufacturing Date